br4in3x/backup/README.md

 ### Backup

 This is Postgres and Files backup script.
 Backups are being uploaded to Amazon S3 bucket.
+It will only leave 5 most recent copies on your local machine.

-Example usage:
+#### Usage:

 ```bash
 LOCAL_STORAGE=/home/backups \